pjaos/adf4350/README.md

 Call the mgos_adf4350_freq() function passing in the frequency required.
 The freq is in MHz.

-## Connecting the ADF4350 to the ESP32 or ESP8266
+##Example application

 The ADF4350 device is programmed via an SPI bus.
-The connections for this are defined in the mos.yml file.
+The hardware connections required are defined in the config_schema section of the mos.yml file as shown below.

-##Example application

 ### mos.yml